• About

 Poke a lot of holes in the top of the pound cake

-Now, Saveur recommends brushing the top of the cake with a few layers of the glaze.
-For the life of me, I couldn’t find my brushes (no, not any of them), so I just poured the glaze over the warm cake and kind of brushed it around with my very clean paw.
-(Check first to be sure it’s cool enough to handle.)
+For the life of me, I couldn’t find my brushes (no, not any of them), so I just poured the glaze over the warm cake and kind of smoothed it around with the back of a spoon.

 Pour the glaze over the warm cake